Ponyboy47/Pathman/README.md

 // fails
 guard let file = FilePath("/tmp") else {
-    print("Path is not a file")
+    fatalError("Path is not a file")
-    return
 }
 // succeeds
 guard let directory = DirectoryPath("/tmp") else {
-    print("Path is not a directory")
+    fatalError("Path is not a directory")
-    return
 }
 ```